GovAlta/ui-components/README.md

 To build all libraries and applications run `npm build:all`.
 To build only changed libraries and applications run `npm run affected:build --base=branchtocompareagainst`.
-To build the storybooks run `npm run build:angular-storybook` or `npm run build:core-storybook`.
+To build the storybooks run `npm run build:storybook` or choose and individual storybook `npm run build:UIPROJECTNAME`.

 ### Running Locally